grifart/not-serializable/README.md

-# Not serializable
+# Classes should not be serializable by default!

 As every object should be `final` as default.
 It should NOT be serializable as default.
-Unfortunately reality in PHP is different.
+Unfortunately in PHP every object is serializable, until you say otherwise.

 If you want to make your classes NOT-serializable, you must explicitly state that.
+This package makes this one-liner for you.

 # Usage